patcky/pdx-tech-challenge/README.md

 - write a docker-compose file with instructions on how to build the image and run it

 Refactor:
+- load from env file with configuration
+- separate DB file with class functions with all db init and queries abstracted away
 - check comments that can be replaced with more descriptive method names
-- separate DB file with class functions with all db init and queries abstracted away
-- convert the release_date
-- separate env file with configuration
 - separate one file for API calls